CycloneSEQ-Bioinformatics/Rosa/README.md

 └── Rosa.log                     # Run log
 ```

+### Example Report

+An example HTML report is available in the [examples](./examples) directory.
+The report includes detailed interpretations alongside each result visualization.

+## Known Issues

+The following issues are known in the current version and will be fixed in the next release:

+1. **Homo/heteropolymer accuracy plot label**: The x-axis label should display "10" instead of "≥10".

+2. **Substitution error statistics inconsistency**: The sum of substitution errors in the substitution error analysis exceeds the substitution count in the overall error analysis.
+This is caused by different denominators being used.
+In a future update, the denominator will be unified to: `Total length of (matches + mismatches + insertions + deletions)`.

+3. **Strand orientation handling in substitution analysis**: Currently, substitution errors are calculated directly from alignment results without additional strand-specific processing.
+Future versions will reverse-complement negative strand alignments before calculating statistics.

+4. **Homo/heteropolymer length statistics bias**: Due to regex greedy matching behavior, homopolymers longer than the upper bound are counted incorrectly:
+   - For a 12bp homopolymer (AAAAAAAAAAAA): The regex `(?:A){3,10}` greedily matches the first 10 A's (length=10), leaving 2 A's which don't meet the minimum of 3, so they are ignored.
+   - For a 13bp homopolymer (AAAAAAAAAAAAA): The regex matches the first 10 A's, then the remaining 3 A's trigger a second match, resulting in double counting.
+   - This causes accuracy statistics at length 10 to be artificially lower than actual values.

 ## Notes

 1. **Minimap2 Arguments**: The `--eqx` option is required for minimap2 alignment; otherwise, Rosa cannot correctly analyze error patterns